Student Initiative Fund

 After the post-initiative expense report is received, the balance of funds will be released.
 This will take a minimum of 35 days.

 IMPORTANT NOTE: Failure to submit a complete post-initiative report will result in the project applicant being personally responsible for the project costs.

-- Before you apply, be sure that you and your project partners read and fully understand the SIF Terms of Reference and SIF Guiding Principles.
+- Before you apply, be sure that you and your project partners read and fully understand the SIF Handbook.

 - It is important to be clear about the total amount and funding tier your group is requesting from SIF in the budget section of the application.
 SIF will approve, at most, one application per person or group per academic year.
 Exceptions can be considered at the sole discretion of the committee.